blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

+## Multiple supertypes - checking compatibility

+As described in the [Guide-level explanation](#multiple-supertypes), when extending multiple entity types, they must be able to coexist in a "compatible manner", which means that the entity types' `properties` and `links` comply with the following:

+- For each property (base URI on the top level of `properties`) that exists in multiple entity types:

+  - all entity types refer to the same versioned URI of the property **or** compatible versions of the property (through the [versioning RFC](./0408-versioning-types.md#determining-type-compatibility) definition of 'compatible')
+  - none of the entity types define the property as an array **or** all define the property as an array with the _exact same_ cardinality constraints.

+- For each link (versioned URI on the top level of `links`) that exists in multiple entity types:

+  - none of the entity types define the link as an array **or** all define the property as an array with the _exact same_ cardinality constraints (including `order`).

 # Drawbacks

 [drawbacks]: #drawbacks